-- Completed 24 or more college credit hours after high school graduation at the time of application to Milligan College.
-(If you are a working adult 24 years or older, you might consider Milligan’s Adult Degree Completion Program)
+- Completed 24 or more college credit hours after high school graduation at the time of application to Milligan College (If you are a working adult age 24+, you might consider our Adult Degree Completion Program)

-- Be in good standing at an accredited college or university
+- In good standing at an accredited college or university

-- Show evidence of Christian commitment and academic potential
+- Shown evidence of Christian commitment and academic potential

 Free Transcript Review